emsig/emg3d/docs/manual/about.rst

 =====

-The code ``emg3d`` [WeMS19]_ is a three-dimensional modeller for electromagnetic (EM) diffusion as used, for instance, in controlled-source EM (CSEM) surveys frequently applied in the search for resources such as groundwater, geothermal energy, hydrocarbons, and minerals.
+The code ``emg3d`` [WeMS19]_ is a three-dimensional modeller for electromagnetic (EM) diffusion as used for instance in geophysical controlled-source EM (CSEM) surveys.
+This includes use cases in the search for resources such as groundwater, geothermal energy, hydrocarbons, and minerals, or civil engineering and environmental applications.

 The core of the code is primarily based on [Muld06]_, [Muld07]_, and [Muld08]_.
-You can read more about the background of the code in the chapter :doc:`credits`.
-An introduction to the underlying theory of multigrid methods is given in the chapter :doc:`theory`, and further literature is provided in the :doc:`references`.
+You can read more about the background of the code in the :doc:`credits`.
+An introduction to the underlying theory of multigrid methods is given in the :doc:`theory`, and further literature is provided in the :doc:`references`.
 The code is currently restricted to regular, stretched grids.
 As a matrix-free multigrid solver it scales linearly with the number of cells for both CPU and RAM.
 This makes it possible to use emg3d for models with several millions of cells on a regular laptop.